Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Modified Brjuno and Herman Conditions

-The upper bound is attained when $\beta=0$, and there exists a special choice of $\beta=\tilde{\beta}$ (which is close to but not equal to $1/2$ in general) and a small constant $C>0$such that .
+The upper bound is attained when $\beta=0$, and there exists a special choice of $\beta=\tilde{\beta}$ (which is close to but not equal to $1/2$ in general) and a small uniform constant $C>0$ such that This is because we can choose a $\beta$ such that $\beta_n \in[1/2-\alpha_n,1/2] $, which will then generate the constant given in the statement.
 In the next chapter it will be shown how this modified sum appears in the toy model, however for now note that in the \ref{height} the maximum height of each change of coordinates function will satisfy a relation that is analogous to the Brjuno sum:

 Now we in addition introduce a modified herman function as follows: